4 5 Divided By 16

 Method 3: Utilizing a Calculator

 For quick calculations, a calculator is the most efficient tool.
-Simply enter 45 ÷ 16 and the calculator will display the result, either as a decimal (2.8125) or a mixed number (depending on the calculator's settings).
+On the flip side, simply enter 45 ÷ 16 and the calculator will display the result, either as a decimal (2.
+8125) or a mixed number (depending on the calculator's settings).
 While convenient, it's crucial to understand the underlying mathematical processes to appreciate the result fully.

 Real-World Applications: Where Does This Matter?